magiblot/tvision/README.md

 ```
 All it does is move part of a string in `fileLines` into `b`, which is a `TDrawBuffer`. `delta` is a `TPoint` representing the scroll offset in the text view, and `i` is the index of the visible line being processed. `c` is the text color.
 A few issues are present:

-* `TDrawBuffer::moveStr(ushort, const char *, ushort)` takes a null-terminated string.
+* `TDrawBuffer::moveStr(ushort, const char *, TColorAttr)` takes a null-terminated string.
 In order to pass a substring of the current line, a copy is made into the array `s`, at the risk of a [buffer overrun](https://github.com/magiblot/tvision/commit/8aa2bf4af4474b85e86e340b08d7c56081b68986).
 The case where the line does not fit into `s` is not handled, so at most `maxLineLenght` characters will be copied.
 What's more, a multibyte character near position `maxLineLength` could be copied incompletely and become garbage when displayed.
 * `delta.x` is the first visible column.
 With multibyte-encoded text, it is no longer true that such column begins at position `delta.x` in the string.

 Below is a corrected version of the code above that handles Unicode properly: